-Atalie serves as the director of government relations for the Pet Food Institute (PFI).
+Atalie serves as the senior director of membership and government relations for the Pet Food Institute (PFI).
 In her role, Atalie oversees federal policy efforts including serving as the federal lobbyist, managing the Pet Food Institute Pet PAC, assisting the PFI policy team in areas of advocacy, as well as serving as a liaison for PFI members.

 Prior to joining PFI, Atalie was the director of advocacy for Rescue:Freedom International, where she lobbied Congress to end human trafficking in the United States.